laerciogil/GetAndCleaningDataCourseProject/README.md

 ## Original Dataset
 We used the Human Activity Recognition Using Smartphones Dataset from the UCI Machine Learning Repository.
 These data were collected through an experiment with 30 volunteers performing six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) using the sensors embedded in the smartphone that each participant wore at the waist.
 A full description of all files is available at the [site](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) where the [data](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) was obtained.
-Nevertheless, the script itself automatically downloads the data
+Although, the script itself automatically downloads the data.

 #### The dataset includes the following main files:
 - `README.txt`